Oasiris/DCRAB-react-boilerplate/README.md

 This TypeScript React project was bootstrapped with **D-CRAB 2024**:

 -   **D**avid's
--   **C**reate
+-   **C**ustom
 -   **R**eact
 -   **A**pp
 -   **B**oilerplate.

-Despite its legacy name, the 2024 edition of this boilerplate has dropped CRA (Create-React-App) in favor of Vite.
+This boilerplate uses the latest versions of Vite + TypeScript + SCSS, and includes React Router boilerplate code.

 ## Details